-Perishable products should be kept at an appropriate temperature at all times from harvest to retail and consumer.
-The resources invested into cooling products to the appropriate temperature is quickly lost if these products are kept at inappropriately high or low temperatures later in the value chain.
-Frequent changes in temperature as well as shipping and/or storing fresh fruit and vegetables with different optimum product temperature in the same shipping container or cold storage also reduces shelf life.
-Having good communication and collaborations along the value chain should therefore include discussions on how to establish and maintain an uninterrupted cool chain.

-There is thus much to gain in terms of reduced loss and waste and improved quality by keeping products in appropriate climate conditions throughout the value chain.
-Keeping very sensitive (highly perishable products) at their ambient temperature during transportation greater are the gains from an unbroken cool chain.
+There is much to gain from keeping an unbroken cool chain at the optimum product temperature.
 For example, lettuce has an estimated shelf life of up to 12 days at zero degrees Celsius but only 2 days at 20 degrees; leek and cauliflower may be stored over e.g. 20 days at zero degrees but only 2 days at 20 degrees.
 This only refers to products that are not chilling sensitive (see annex II).

 Subtropical and tropical products quickly develop chilling injuries when kept at temperatures below ambient/ inappropriately low, though non-freezing, temperatures.
 Therefore, attention must be paid to appropriate storage and transport temperatures to ensure that chilling sensitive products are not subjected to temperatures below those that may cause chilling injury (see annex II).

+Frequent changes in temperature as well as shipping and/or storing fresh fruit and vegetables with different optimum product temperature in the same shipping container or cold storage also reduces shelf life.
+Having good communication and collaborations along the value chain should therefore include discussions on how to establish and maintain an uninterrupted cool chain.

-If possible, products should be transported in with regulated temperatures vehicles and/or containers.
-The produce should be brought to the recommended temperature as quickly as possible and uniform temperature should be maintained through distribution.
+If possible, products should be transported with regulated and monitored temperature vehicles and/or containers.
+Uniform temperature should be maintained through distribution.
 Small deviations may be tolerated by some of the less perishable products, but typically temperatures should be maintained within small deviations of the targeted temperature to avoid loss of quality.

-In closed vehicles or containers, products emitting ethylene should not be transported for long distances together with ethylene sensitive products.
+[Kristina will put in text for humidity, etc.] Kristina moved this bit to the introduction under 3.1

 3.1.2.
 Non-refrigerated transport

-If products are transported in open vehicles, loading should take place in the shade, and an area that is free from excessive dust.
-During transportation products should be completely and adequately covered for example with a tarpaulin or any other suitable material to protect it against direct sunlight the elements, dirt and minimize temperature variations.
+Products transported in non-refrigerated vehicles should be loaded in the shade.
+In open vehicles, the products should be completely and adequately covered for example with a tarpaulin or any other suitable material to protect it against direct sunlight, the elements, dirt and temperature variations.
 Tarpaulins must be clean and undamaged with sufficient measures in place so as to ensure that they are adequately secured.
 Thermal insulation tarpaulin may provide some protection against heat.

 Proper ventilation should be provided with care to avoid dehydration of the produce.